w3f/polkadot-wiki/docs/general/wallets.md

 :::caution

-You should use your own due diligence in researching and using the wallets listed below.
+Using your due diligence in researching and using the wallets listed below would be best.
 For any issues related to these wallet, reach out to their support teams directly.
 [**Polkadot Support**](https://support.polkadot.network/support/home) can only be contacted for [**supported wallets**](#supported-wallets).